SorensenUCSC/CSE211-fa2023/overview.md

 There will be two synchronous tests in this course: a midterm and a final.
 The midterm will roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%.

-The midterm will be given halfway through the class: TODO
+The midterm will be given halfway through the class on Oct.
+30.

 The final will be given on TODO